LeaderPortfolio

 The Full Dossier

-Charles Robert Schwab Sr. was born in Sacramento, California, on July 29, 1937.
-His father was a lawyer and district attorney.
-Schwab worked various jobs during his youth, including as an ice cream salesman and a caddie.
-He graduated from Stanford University in 1959 with a Bachelor of Arts in Economics and earned a Master of Business Administration from Stanford Graduate School of Business in 1961.
+Charles Robert Schwab Sr. was born on July 29, 1937, in Sacramento, California.
+He grew up in Woodland, California, and later moved to Santa Barbara.
+Schwab's father was a lawyer and district attorney, and his mother was a housewife.
+In his youth, he held various jobs, including selling ice cream and working as a caddie.
+Schwab graduated from Stanford University in 1959 with a degree in Economics and earned an MBA from Stanford Graduate School of Business in 1961.
+He is a member of the Sigma Nu fraternity.

 Rise to Success